Acting in Concert – Assault Charges

 The matter progressed through case conference where the extent of involvement of our client was at the heart of the discussions.
 Other matters of relevance were the allegation of intentionally and recklessly cause injury, the nature and extent of the injury suffered by the complainant, and the degree to which liability for that injury could be sheeted home to our client.

 After the allegations of intentionally/recklessly cause injury were discussed at a case conference with the prosecution, the matter then progressed to a contest mention.
-Shaun Pascoe represented the client at the Heidelberg Magistrates’ Court.
+We represented the client at the Heidelberg Magistrates’ Court.

 At the contest mention matter of the case, the issue of whether our client was acting in concert in the commission of assault charges and other offences was discussed before the magistrate.
 Having heard an appraisal of the case, and having asked whether our client had any prior convictions, his Honour inquired as to whether a sentence indication would assist to finalise the matter.